-- "Sadist couplets", forming a good chunk of children folklore but not limited to it.
+- "Sadist couplets", forming a good chunk of children's folklore but not limited to it.
 Involves heavy machinery, lost military hardware, Ax-Crazy people, etc. Usually Crosses the Line Twice in the first two lines and then each next tries to top the previous one.

 - The rhyme "I got bitten by a hippopotamus...
-So now I'm here and my leg's over there" is so mild a search shows it's recommended for a summer camps' game that involves tracking the narrator's appendages already removed by that hippo in the long version.
+So now I'm here and my leg's over there" is so mild a search shows it's recommended for a summer camp game that involves tracking the narrator's appendages already removed by that hippo in the long version.
 And a reminder that you don't want to play a chew toy for an ill-tempered living truck, however superfluous it seems to be.

 - Mothers in Law.

 - Something like: My love to your mother is measured in kilometres (between us).

 - Man, his wife and her lover - very popular story pattern.
 Almost always begins with "Man came home after business trip and his wife is with a lover".
 Hilarity Ensues.
 In this plot lover may try to hide in a wardrobe or under the bed, escape from the apartment or convince husband that he is not a lover.

 - A man came home after a business trip.
 The same day in the middle of the night a naked man with a knife jumps out of the wardrobe and shouts: "I am fugitive criminal Ivanov!" and then run through the door.
 A few seconds after that another naked man jumps out of the wardrobe and shouts "I am police detective Petrov, have you seen where fugitive criminal Ivanov went?"
 The confused husband gestured to the door.
 "Thank you, citizen - SWAT team, follow me!"